 Any possible separate T2L documents for proving the Union status of goods can be confirmed by any customs office.
 The business can also apply for authorised consignor status for T2L which gives the business the right to confirm T2L documents.

 The Union status of the goods is mainly proved with a paper document, until the joint electronic system Proof of Union Status (PoUS) for establishing Union status is introduced within the EU.

 The Union status may be proved, for example, with the following documents:

 - the T2L or T2LF document filled in on page 4 of the SAD form or

 - other document accepted in the Union customs legislation such as an invoice or shipping company’s goods manifest.

-- if the total value of Union goods on an invoice or transport document is no more than 15 000 euros or
+- the total value of Union goods on an invoice or transport document is no more than 15 000 euros

-- if the trader is authorised as an authorised issuer.
+- the trader is authorised as an authorised issuer.

-Certificates of origin such as; EUR.1 movement certificates, FORM A replacement certificates and A.TR movement certificates can be confirmed at any customs office.
+Certificates of origin such as EUR.1 movement certificates and A.TR movement certificates can be confirmed at any customs office.

 The exporter can apply for the authorised exporter status in accordance with the rules of origin.
 With the status, the exporter can draw up invoice declarations or declarations of origin regardless of value limits and confirm A.TR movement certificates.